 Include a detailed assessment of travel/training needs within the program area in which applicant will be applying.
 Also, include a cost estimate for all travel needs (airfare, hotel, hotel taxes, per diem, mileage, parking, baggage, and gratuity).
 All expenses must be in accordance with current state and federal guidelines.
-(Task Force, Operation Stonegarden, Training and Citizen Corp Grants Only)
+(Task Force, Operation Stonegarden, Training and Community Preparedness Grants Only)

 IV.
 Training/Travel Include a detailed assessr Include a detailed assessment of travel needs within the program area in which you will be applying.
-Also, include a cost estimate fo r all travel needs (airfare, hotel, hotel taxes, registration , per diem, mileage, parking, baggage, and gra tuity).
-All expenses must be in accordance to o current sta te and federal guidelines.
-(Task Force, Operation St onegarden, Training and Citizen Corp Grants Only) Type of Travel Number of People Cost Total Total Travel Expense If approved for funding, a If approved for funding, all pay rates requested for reimbursement will be verified with the agency check stub and/or agency payroll documentation.
+Also, include a cost estimate fo r all travel needs (airfare, hotel, hotel taxes, i registration , per diem, mileage, parking, baggage, and gra parking, baggage, and gratuity).
+All expenses must be in accordance to current state and federal guidelines.
+(Task Force, Operation St (Task Force, Operation Stonegarden, Training and Citizen Corp Grants Only) Type of Travel Number of People Cost Total Total Travel Expense If approved for funding, all pay rates requested for reimbursement will be verified with the agency check stub and/or agency payroll documentation.

-V. Equipment:

-All Equipment must be allowable, reasonable and must be essential to the project.
+V. Equipment:All Equipment must be allowable, reasonable and must be essential to the project.
 All equipment must be on the FEMA Authorized Equipment List.
 Unallowable equipment: Guns, Ammunition, Body Cameras and Drones.
 (See Guidance for more Information)